-These unique fun corporate team building activities will only work if you have a suitable kitchen in your office, or if the leadership is willing to rent out a kitchen space.
+These unique, fun corporate team-building activities will only work if you have a suitable kitchen in your office or the leadership is willing to rent out a kitchen space.
 Local cooking classes or culinary schools can be an excellent option to check out.
 Have 3–4 contestants be the chefs.
 Assign a dish they need to prepare, focus on quick and easy-to-make options.

 The catch is to include unusual ingredients they must utilize in the dish.
 Contestants have a set time frame to complete the meal, and everyone else watches—pressure on!
 You can have the office's self-proclaimed foodies serve as the judging panel to decide who wins.

 11. Board game tournament